Bandstructure of a coupled BEC-cavity system: effects of dissipation and geometry: Acknowledgements

 \section{Acknowledgements}

-We thank Tom Schmit for insightful comments and suggestions on this manuscript.
+We thank Tom Schmit, Erich Mueller and Daniel Pardo for insightful comments and suggestions on this manuscript.
 This research was financially supported by the Swiss National Science Foundation (SNSF) project numbers\,186312, 212168, 217124, 221538, 223274, and the Swiss State Secretariat for Education, Research and Innovation (SERI) under grant number\,MB22.00090.
+This project is funded within the QuantERA II Programme, which has received funding from the EU's Horizon 2020 research and innovation programme under Grant Agreement No. 101017733.